nirvanaitsolutions/swapsteem/How to post a trade.md

 <br><hr> <br>

-5.After you have completed filling all the necessary details, you would then see a 'Publish Advertisement' button located at the end of the page.
+5. After you have completed filling all the necessary details, you would then see a 'Publish Advertisement' button located at the end of the page.
 ![](https://i.imgur.com/7dfRA6e.png)

 Simply click the button, and Taaa daa!
 You have successfully posted a trade!
 Congratulations!

 <br><hr> <br>

-6.To check or edit your posted advertisement trade, you could hover your mouse to the 'Profile' tab on the uppermost right corner of the page.
+6. To check or edit your posted advertisement trade, you could hover your mouse to the 'Profile' tab on the uppermost right corner of the page.
 You could then clearly see that all the listed advertisement made by you.

 ![](https://i.imgur.com/LqCEFsw.png)